ChrisBeeti/Tracking-and-Transparency-Mechanisms-in-the-HbbTV-Ecosystem/README.md

-# Tracking-and-Transparency-Mechanisms-in-the-HbbTV-Ecosystem
+# Privacy from 5 PM to 6 AM: Tracking and Transparency Mechanisms in the HbbTV Ecosystem
-The following repository contains artifacts for the paper "Tracking and Transparency Mechanisms in the HbbTV Ecosystem" submitted to the 55th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2025).
+The following repository contains artifacts for the paper "Privacy from 5 PM to 6 AM: Tracking andTransparency Mechanisms in the HbbTV Ecosystem" submitted to the 55th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2025).

 ## Repository Structure